YubicoLabs/yed-self-service/README.md

 Every method essentially calls to the YED API in the same manner - The call is made and the data from the response is sent directly to the client.

 There are some checks on top of some of the calls to check if the user has permission to CRUD to the shipment.

+There is a 1:1 relationship between the operations + paths defined in exports,handler, and a method that calls to YED.
+There are a few helper methods if something needs to be done with the storage resource.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## About the React App
 There are a few things that should be noted about the React App itself - While this tutorial is more focused on the big picture architecture, it is important to know how the front end is interacting with the backend to fully understand how YED is being used.